Netigate Success Center

 After saving your changes, take the code snippet and run it on your website.

-To do so, click Get code at the bottom of the Widget page after saving your changes.
+To do so, click Get code at the top right of the Widget page after saving your changes.
 You can also find a Get code button for each widget distribution method in the distributions list of the survey.

 There you can find the Widget’s main code snippet enclosed in HTML tags.
 Copy the whole script to paste it as HTML at the end of <body> in your website’s HTML document.